Google takes wraps off Web-based digital glasses

 "We're sharing this information now because we want to start a conversation and learn from your valuable input," Google wrote in a post on a Google+ page devoted to Project Glass.

-The spectacles are being developed by Google, the secretive group working on advanced research projects such as self-driving cars.
+The spectacles are being developed by Googlex, the secretive group working on advanced research projects such as self-driving cars.

 The Google+ page featured a 2-1/2 minute video, shot from the perspective of someone wearing the glasses.
 The wearer goes about his day walking through New York City while speaking commands to the glasses to do things such as take a photo and post it to Google+, get block-by-block directions and weather conditions and get a pop-up alert when a friend is nearby.